wangby511/System-Design-Architecture-and-Infra/key-value-cache.md

 ### Read-aside

 Application requests data from cache.
-If the data is not available, application then gets data from backing store and writes it to the cache for future requests.
+If the data is not available, application then gets data from backing store and also writes it to the cache for future requests.

 ### Write